rudymatela/conjure/README.md

 To install the [latest Conjure version from Hackage], just run:

 	$ cabal update
-	$ cabal install code-conjure

-Starting from Cabal v3.0, you need to pass `--lib` as an argument to cabal
-install:

-	$ cabal install code-conjure --lib
+	$ cabal v1-install code-conjure

+If you are using Cabal v3.0 or later,
+[avoid using `cabal install`] for the time being and use `v1-install` instead.

 Prerequisites are [express], [leancheck] and [speculate].
 They should be automatically resolved and installed by [Cabal].